Shortcake-Cafe/Rabbit-Hole-Doc/docs/getting-started/installation.md

 # Installation & Setup

-Rabbit Hole is an **.sb3** file, which means it is a scratch game, here's the steps you need to take to open it.
+Rabbit Hole is an `sb3` file, which means it is a Scratch game.
+Here are the steps to get it compiled into a usable format.

 :::tip